Big Island of Hawaii Visitor Guide

-- Rain jacket (especially if you are coming during winter or staying upcountry or on the eastern coast north/south of Hilo).
+- Rain jacket (especially if you are coming during winter or staying upcountry or on the east coast north/south of Hilo).

-- Hat or other cap for sun protection (all seasons, but essential during summer)
+- Hat or another cap for sun protection (all seasons, but essential during summer)

 - Reef-friendly sun block (Be sure to check)